Alexander Barclay (frontiersman): Fort Barclay

-Barclay reportedly moved to New Mexico to built a permanent house for Sandoval.
+Barclay reportedly moved to New Mexico to build a permanent house for Sandoval.
 He left Hardscrabble with their belongs, children, and animals for an area near Mora and La Junta Canyon in April 1848.
 They built adobe houses and began planting crops, including wheat, corn, and "California pumpkins".
 They were near sources of supplies and being along the Santa Fe Trail, they could employee travelers as hired hands.
 That year, Barclay and Doyle built Fort Barclay at the confluence of Mora and Sapello Rivers (east of present-day Holman, New Mexico).
 It was 64-foot square, with two stories, two circular bastions, and a courtyard with a well.
 It had a block of buildings, adobe and log houses, corrals, a blacksmith, and dams.
 Travelers of the Santa Fe Trail lodged at his fort.
 His trading post sold a wide range of goods, including whiskey, his homemade wine, and livestock.
 It was a strong fortress, but it was also damp.
 He tried to sell it to the U.S. Army, but they refused and built Fort Union.

 Barclay was described as broken when the fort was not sold to the Army.
-Soon after, Joseph Doyle left on October 10, 1853 with a number of families, including Sandoval, her son Tomas, and other family members.
+Soon after, Joseph Doyle left on October 10, 1853, with a number of families, including Sandoval, her son Tomas, and other family members.
 It is also stated that Sandoval stayed with him until his death.
 Barclay died in December 1855 at the fort.
 He was 45 years of age.
 He was "a very quiet, cool and considerate gentleman", known for his intellect and dignity.
 His papers, sketches, and correspondence are in the Bancroft Library collection in Berkeley, California.